Key Findings

 Distribution of FGM/C across Pakistan

 There are no clear data to indicate the prevalence of female genital cutting in Pakistan.
 Its occurrence has been raised in various media reports, usually in relation to immigrant members of the Dawoodi Bohra community (from India), among whom prevalence is estimated to be 75–85%.
-Assuming that FGC is practiced by the Dawoodi Bohra in Pakistan in the same way it is in India, prevalence would be highest in older groups of women: the Sahiyo survey found that 92% of those aged 46 and above have undergone FGC, compared to 68% of women aged 18–25.
+Assuming that FGC is practised by the Dawoodi Bohra in Pakistan in the same way it is in India, prevalence would be highest in older groups of women: one survey found that 92% of women aged 46 and above have undergone FGC, compared to 68% of those aged 18–25.

 There are also reports about FGC being practised among the Sheedi, a small sect mainly located in the south of Pakistan, who are believed to have originated from Africa centuries ago, perhaps bringing the practice with them.